robtweed/qewd-jsdb/README.md

 it blurs the use of in-memory versus persistent on-disk data structures.

-It's also incredibly fast: both YottaDB and IRIS are extremely high-performance databases, capable of reading and writing millions of key/value pairs per second, even on modest hardware.
+It's also incredibly fast: both YottaDB and IRIS are extremely high-performance databases, capable of reading and writing millions of key/value pairs per second - ie near-in-memory speed, even on modest hardware.

 This showcase is designed to allow you to quickly discover the unique and incredible capabalities of QEWD-JSdb.